iLVL-Key/FFXI/addons/Helper/readme.md

   - Modify Helper settings & messages in XML files

 ## How To Setup
-1. Be sure to download the `data/sounds` folder, as well as the `data/helpers` folder for additional Helpers to choose from.
+1. Be sure to save the addon to `addons/Helper/Helper.lua`.
 2. Load the addon with `//lua load helper`.
-3. Vana is the default Helper and will automatically be created (`data/helpers/Vana.xml`) and loaded into the addon.
+3. Vana is the default Helper and will automatically be created and loaded into the addon.
+4. Update the addon by typing `//helper update`.
+   - This will download and install the latest version of the addon, including all sound files, as well as download and load all current Helpers into the addon.
+6. Type `//helper` (with no additional command) to cycle between Helpers you have loaded, or type `//helper load moogle` to select a specific Helper.
-4. Load additional Helpers into the addon with, for example, `//helper load moogle`.
-The name "moogle" in this example represents the name of the file, is case insensitive, and does not require the `.xml` attached.
+   - The name "moogle" in this example represents the name of the file, is case insensitive, and does not require the `.xml` attached.
-5. Type `//helper` (with no additional command) to cycle between Helpers you have loaded.

-- ## Commands
+## Commands
 All commands must be preceded with `//helper` (ex: `//helper list`)
 `<required>` `[optional]`
 - `(blank, no command)` - Cycle to the next loaded Helper.
-- `load/l <file_name>` - Load a Helper file into the addon.
+- `load/l <file_name>` - Load a Helper file into the addon and select for use.
   - Helper files must be in the `/data/helpers` folder.
   - Loaded Helpers are saved and do not need to be loaded again unless unloaded.
 - `unload/u <file_name>` - Unload a Helper file from the addon.